sethrj/swig-fortran-dev/README.md

 - Find out about quirks of C++ static object initialization when executed by a Fortran `main` function
 - Exception handling?
-- Error checking (pointers being assigned)
+- Error checking (pointers being assigned)?
 - dynamic-cast type checking for inheritance upcasts?

 Trilinos classes to wrap